saad0104/saad0104/README.md

 I'm a student of Computer Science and Engineering with a deep passion for programming and a love for football.
 While I'm still in the early stages of my journey, I'm eager to learn and grow in the world of technology.

-### About Me
-- 🎓 I'm currently studying Computer Science and Engineering.
-- 💻 I have a keen interest in programming and technology.
-- ⚽️ Football is my favorite hobby, and I enjoy playing and watching matches in my free time.
 ### Interests
 - 🖥 Programming
 - ⚽️ Football